iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Greedy Algorithm.md

 * This algorithm requires proof to show that it can produce optimal solution, unfer most cases, it doesn't.
 * This algorithm is the key to Branch and Bound algorithm, which is for solving NP-Hard problems.
 * Matroid, some Greedy Algorithm has this beautiful structure.
-* Greedy algorithm is the special case of a [[Dynamic Programming]], by which case, we only keep ONE the optimal solution at hand and improve it in a greedy manner, the simpliest Dynamic Programming structure.
+* Greedy algorithm is the special case of a [[Dynamic Programming]], by which case, we only keep ONE optimal solution at hand and improve it in a greedy manner, the simpliest Dynamic Programming structure.

 ### How to Reason with Greedy Algorithm